LSEG-API-Samples/Article.EMA.Java.ExchangeShortName/README.md

 consumer.registerClient(EmaFactory.createReqMsg().serviceName("<service>").name("<item name>").interestAfterRefresh(false).payload(view), appClient);
 ```

-5. Build the application with ant command.
-All application class files will be available at "out" folder
+5. All application class files will be available at "out" folder, the EmaConfig.xml also copied to the out folder automatically.
 ```
 $>ant build
 ```